YaySushi/view-in-spotify/README.md

 ## Using the Extension

-Navigate to a YouTube video with music, click the extension icon, and use the popup to find the song on Spotify.
+Navigate to a YouTube video with music, click the extension icon, and use the popup to find the song on Spotify. _You may have to refresh the page if you are re-loading the extention._